Monoclinic nonlinear metasurfaces for resonant engineering of polarization states: Results

 \subsection{Polarization engineering of the third harmonic generation}

 At higher intensities, the electron oscillations within a dielectric structure become \textit{anharmonic}, which can be effectively described using the extended Lorentz model~\cite{Boyd2008}.
-Silicon, being a centrosymmetric material in its bulk crystalline form, exhibits a symmetric electron potential, allowing only odd harmonic generation.
-Consequently, the second harmonic generation is symmetry-forbidden in bulk silicon, with the sole exception of surface effects~\cite{Tonkaev2024PRR}.
-However, at sufficiently high intensities, THG becomes significant.
+In its bulk crystalline form, silicon is a centrosymmetric material, making second harmonic generation (SHG) symmetry-forbidden (except surface effects ~\cite{Tonkaev2024PRR}).
+Therefore, the third harmonic generation (THG) was examined to demonstrate the nonlinear behavior of the metasurface.
 The nonlinear polarization current responsible for THG can be expressed as $\mathbf{P}^{(3\omega)} = \varepsilon_0 \hat{\chi}^{(3)} \mathbf{E}^{(\omega)} \mathbf{E}^{(\omega)} \mathbf{E}^{(\omega)}$, where $\varepsilon_0$ is the dielectric constant, $\mathbf{E}^{(\omega)}$ is the electric field at the fundamental frequency, and $\hat{\chi}^{(3)}$ is the fourth-rank nonlinear susceptibility tensor.
 Silicon has space group $m3m$, which results in only 21 nonzero elements in $\hat{\chi}^{(3)}$ with only 4 independent~\cite{Boyd2008}.
-For simplicity, we assume all non-zero components to be equal.
+While it is possible to find values of each component experimentally in some approximations, their values are usually of the same order of magnitude~\cite{Zhang20105thInternationalSymposiumonAdvancedO,Moss1989OL}.
+For simplicity, we assume all non-zero components to be equal, e.g. as it is done in~\cite{Koshelev2023ACS}.
+Moreover, in Supplementary Materials we show that even approximation of isotropic nonlinear response gives practically the same results.
 To model THG, we employ the undepleted pump approximation and simulate the process in COMSOL Multiphysics using a two-step approach.
 In this framework, the nonlinear polarization $\mathbf{P}^{(3\omega)}$ is used as the initial condition for solving the higher harmonic wave equations.

 The coupling strength of the incident field to the resonant mode strongly depends on the overlap integral between the two~\cite{Toftul2024PRL,Gorkunov2020PRL,Gorkunov2024AOM,Koshelev2023ACSphot}.
 This coupling shows a strong polarization dependence, providing different field distribution at the fundamental frequency $\mathbf{E}^{(\omega)}$ for different input polarizations, and hence different $\mathbf{P}^{(3\omega)}$ and third harmonic response.